 To establish a valid claim for constructive wrongful termination, your attorney will need to prove two factors.
 First, that your working environment is so unusually adverse that the only reasonable choice is to quit.
 Second, that your boss intended to force you into that decision or had prior knowledge that these conditions would force you to quit.
 Usually, this means that your attorney will need to show some sort of pattern of abuse by your boss.
 Single instances of inconvenience are insufficient.

 These lawsuits are very technical, so you may wish to retain an experienced attorney well versed in employment law to help ensure that your rights are respected.
 Especially in a case such as this, your attorney must be able to parse the evidence to establish a constructive wrongful termination claim.
 It can change based on where you were assigned, how your job changed and the benefits normally afforded.
-Not only that, but your attorney may also be able to calculate how much you are owed.
+Not only that, but your Los Angeles Wrongful Termination Attorney may also be able to calculate how much you are owed.
 You do your job, your employer should, too.